LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd-example.rst

    });

-Now that we have a clear goal for this test, we can add logic and ``assert`` calls to verify the behavior we know should work.
-But wait, we haven't added anything except *test* code at this point.
-There isn't anything to verify!
+Now that we identified a clear goal for the test, let's add logic and ``assert`` calls in the test to verify the desired behavior. *But wait...* we haven't added anything except an empty at this point.
+There isn't any actual code to verify.
+That's okay, this is part of the TDD process.

-We are going to think about and visualize how this feature should in code.
+We are going to think about and visualize how this feature should be implemented in code.
 Then we will write out in the test how this new code will be used.
-Bear with it, this exercise is actually quite useful.

-We need think of something that will satisfy this statement ``"it("takes a string returns an object", ``.
+We need think of something that will satisfy this statement ``it("takes a string returns an object",``.
 We have to determine what the ``it`` is.
-Let's define ``it`` a function named ``processor``, which is imported from a module named ``processor``.
+Let's define ``it`` as a function named ``processor``, which is imported from a module named ``processor``.

 .. sourcecode:: js